DataIntellectTech/TorQ/docs/gettingstarted.md

 Process Identification
 ----------------------

-At the crux of AquaQ TorQ is how processes identify themselves.
+At the crux of Data Intellect TorQ is how processes identify themselves.
 This is defined by two required variables - .proc.proctype and .proc.procname which are the type and name of the process respectively.
 An optional variable parentproctype allows an inital codebase and configuration to